Raine Allen-Miller

 Raine Allen-Miller (born September 1989) is a British film director and writer.
-Her first feature film, Rye Lane, was released in 2023.
+She is known for her debut feature film Rye Lane (2023).

 Early life

-Born in Manchester, Allen-Miller spent her early childhood in Moss Side, a southern inner-city area.
-She has two younger sisters and one younger brother.
+Born in Manchester, Allen-Miller spent her early childhood in Moss Side.
+She has two younger sisters and a younger brother.
 Her mother worked in prisons teaching art and created centres to support pupils excluded from schools.
-Her mother would frequently take her to Blockbuster which fueled her love for films.
+Her mother would frequently take her to Blockbuster, which fueled her love for films.

 When she was 12 years old, Allen-Miller moved to Brixton, South London, with her father.
-She considers her father a source of inspiration who encouraged her to pursue her passions.
 Upon arriving in London, Allen-Miller's grandmother took her to Brixton Market to connect with her heritage and get "Jamaican spice or plantain or an Afro comb".
 Allen-Miller would put on one-man shows as a child, recreating the musical Annie for her family.

-Allen-Miller attended the BRIT School in Croydon where she studied art.
+Allen-Miller attended the BRIT School in Croydon, where she studied art.
 She began her studies in Illustration at Camberwell College of Arts, but dropped out.